levonk/data-integration/Implementor.md

 	   * Very strong operations skills: AWS, Linux, performance, stability
 	 * Use Case
 	   * Need data as soon as available
-	   * Not sure if there will be an ongoing use of this data
+	   * Not sure if there will be an ongoing use of this data to warrent further work.
+	   * status upate on the way to higher data layers
-  * Layer 2 - High Granular Queryable
+  * Layer 2 - High Granular Queryable - strict Transforms
      * Goals
 	   * Performance for querying
 	   * Convert to schema-ized
      * Notes
+	   * {dev,qa,stage,prod}.{ds,LoB}.L2.{DOMAIN}
 	   * Source of truth
 	   * Parquet format
 	   * limited access only to people that understand risks of big data